emqx/cloud-docs/en_US/overview.md

 **Professional and Unlimited plans only**

-- **Bridging/storage of device messages**: Store device events (up/down, subscribe/unsubscribe, message publishing) and message data to private databases (mainstream relational/non-relational, various temporal databases), message queues Kafka, and self-built web services via rule engine.
+- **Bridging/storage of device messages**: Store device events (up/down, subscribe/unsubscribe, message publishing) and message data to private databases (mainstream relational/non-relational, various temporal databases), message queues Kafka, and self-built web services via Data Integrations.

 **Unlimited Plan only**

 - **Device Shadowing**：Indirectly get the status of the device, whether it is offline or not, through device shadowing, and modify the device properties through device shadowing.
 Automatic synchronization of device shadow status when the device is online.
 - **Edge Computing**: Create and manage edge gateways and end devices through the Unlimited plan management platform, and configure edge gateways and devices.

-### Message Storage (Rule Engine)
+### Message Storage (Data Integrations)

-EMQX Cloud supports the use of the rule engine to configure rules for processing and responding to devise messages and events.
+EMQX Cloud use Data Integrations to configure rules for processing and responding to devise messages and events.

-The rule engine not only provides a clear and flexible "configuration-based" business integration solution, but also simplifies the business development process, improves user ease of use, and reduces the coupling between business systems and EMQX.
+The Data Integrations not only provides a clear and flexible "configuration-based" business integration solution, but also simplifies the business development process, improves user ease of use, and reduces the coupling between business systems and EMQX.

 ![](./_assets/rule_engine.png)